Farama-Foundation/ViZDoom/doc/Building.md

 * JDK for Java binding (JAVA_HOME must be set) (optional)
 * Torch7 for Lua binding (optional)

-If you're using Ubuntu, the script `scripts/linux_check_dependencies.sh` can be run to make all of these installations (ZDoom, Boost, Python 3, Julia) below for you (tested on Ubuntu 16.04).
+If you're using Ubuntu, the bash script `scripts/linux_check_dependencies.sh` can be run to install ZDoom and Boost dependencies along with Python 3 (tested on Ubuntu 16.04).
 Please run as:

 `bash linux_check_dependencies.sh USERNAME` (where USERNAME is your Ubuntu username)

-**NOTE**: This script will uninstall and reinstall Julia.

 Additionally, [ZDoom dependencies](http://zdoom.org/wiki/Compile_ZDoom_on_Linux) are needed.